1701/d/docs/devportal/tutorial/services.md

 If you delete a service, this service is no longer active.
 However, you have the possibility to reactivate a deactivated or deleted service within 14 days before it is finally deleted and removed from the system.

-1. In the service overview, select the service that you want to reactivate.
+- In the service overview, select the service that you want to reactivate.
-2. Click **Details** next to Service names.
+- Click **Details** next to Service names.
-3. Click **Show more details**.
+- Click **Show more details**.
-4. Click **Reactivate Service**.
+- Click **Reactivate Service**.
-5. To finally reactivate the service, confirm the process with your developer account password.
+- To finally reactivate the service, confirm the process with your developer account password.

-!!! success ""
+!!! info ""
     The service has been reactivated.
 The status is now displayed again as ACTIVE.